MicrosoftDocs/cpp-docs/docs/code-quality/build-reliable-secure-programs.md

 - machine learning in the cloud feeding back into the device or a fleet management application,
 - and more.

-In such complex products, it's not effective to require traditional SDL modeling of each functional unit in isolation.
-Having a strong asset inventory enables you to view the entirely of the product stack to see the complete picture, and see the key points that need to evaluate how a new/changed feature impacts product security.
+In such complex products, threat modeling is critical and having a strong asset inventory enables you to view the entirely of the product stack to see the complete picture, and see the key points that need to evaluate how a new/changed feature impacts product security.

 *Granularity and integration*